Early Years Curriculum

 organised into three Prime Areas:

-- Physical Development which includes moving and handling, health and self-care
+- Physical Development which includes gross and fine motor skills

-- Personal, Social and Emotional Development which includes self-confidence and self-awareness, managing feelings and
+- Personal, Social and Emotional Development which includes self-regulation, managing self and building relationships

 And four Specific Areas:

-- Mathematics which includes understanding about numbers and shape,
+- Mathematics which includes number and numerical patterns

-- Understanding the World which includes finding out about people and communities, the world and technology
+- Understanding the World which includes finding out about past and present, people, culture and communities and the natural world.

 Organisation of classes

 Our Foundation Stage is divided into nursery and reception classes.
-Our nursery class has 26 places for children aged between 3 to 4 years with an adult ratio of 1 to 11 (1 qualified teacher and 2 qualified learning support assistants).
-There is a Reception class with up to 30 children, for children aged between 4 and 5 years old with one qualified teacher always present, and 2 additional qualified learning support assistants to support the class throughout the day.
+Our nursery class has 26 places for children aged between 3 to 4 years with an adult ratio of 1 to 13 (1 qualified teacher and 2 qualified learning support assistants).
+There are 2 Reception class with up to 60 children, for children aged between 4 and 5 years old with two qualified teachers always present, and an additional qualified learning support assistants to support the class throughout the day.

 The learning environment